+Amperes (A) Refers to a unit of measurement for the current flowing through an electrical circuit.
+Also referred to as Amps.
 Constraint Refers to a constraint on network power transfers that affects customer service.

-One of five licensed electricity distribution networks in Victoria, the JEN is 100% Jemena Electricity owned by Jemena and services over 319,000 customers via an 11, 000 Network (JEN) kilometre distribution system covering north-west greater Melbourne.

-Maximum Demand The highest amount of electrical power delivered (or forecast to be delivered) for a particular season (summer and/or inter) and year.
-(MD)

-Refers to a unit of measurement for the apparent power in an electrical circuit.
-Megavolt ampere MVA
+Continuous rating The permissible maximum demand to which a conductor or cable may be loaded on a continuous basis.
+Jemena Electricity One of five licensed electricity distribution networks in Victoria, the JEN is Networks (JEN) 100% owned by Jemena and services over 319,000 customers via an 11,000 kilometre distribution system covering north-west greater Melbourne.
+Maximum demand (MD) The highest amount of electrical power delivered (or forecast to be delivered) for a particular season (summer and/or winter) and year.
+Megavolt ampere (MVA) Refers to a unit of measurement for the apparent power in an electrical circuit.
 Also million volt-amperes.
 Network Refers to the physical assets required to transfer electricity to customers.

-An investment that increases network capacity to prudently and efficiently manage customer service levels and power quality requirements.
-Augmentation Network augmentation usually results from growing customer demand.

-Refers to the network's ability to transfer electricity to customers.
-Network capacity generation/supply options.

-Any measure to reduce peak demand and/or increase local or distributed Non-network options exceeded in any given year.

-Probability of The likelihood that a given level of maximum demand forecast will be met or exceedance (PoE)

-A test established and amended by the Australian Energy Regulator (AER) that establishes consistent, clear and efficient planning processes for distribution network investments over a certain limit (\$5M), in the National Electricity Market
+Network augmentation An investment that increases network capacity to prudently and efficiently manage customer service levels and power quality requirements.
+Augmentation usually results from growing customer demand.
+Network capacity Refers to the network's ability to transfer electricity to customers.
+Probability of exceedance (POE) The likelihood that a given level of maximum demand forecast will be met or exceeded in any given year.
+Regulatory Investment Test for Distribution (RIT-D) A test established and amended by the Australian Energy Regulator (AER) that establishes consistent, clear and efficient planning processes for distribution network investments over a certain limit (\$5M), in the National Electricity Market (NEM).
+Reliability of supply The measure of the ability of the distribution system to provide supply to customers.
+System normal The condition where no network assets are under maintenance or forced outage, and the network is operating according to normal daily network operation practices.

-(NEM).